Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 So, is an infrared sauna better than a regular sauna?
 While traditional saunas make use of steam (or hot air) to provide a sauna experience, infrared saunas utilize light to heat your body directly.

-Most find that infrared options deliver a more intense, more penetrating heat at much lower temperatures.
-They usually only get up to 120°F to 150°F, while regular saunas can go up to 195°F. This improves overall comfort with a resulting higher level of comfort with usage for longer periods of time and improved ease of breathing.
+Most people find that infrared options provide a more intense, penetrating heat at much lower temperatures.
+They typically reach only 120°F to 150°F, while regular saunas can reach up to 195°F. This increases overall comfort, allowing for longer use and making breathing easier.

-Health benefits that both infrared and traditional saunas can deliver include better circulation, detoxification, and relaxation.
-Knowing these differences allows you to make an informed decision about which type of sauna is best for your personal health and wellness goals.
+Both infrared and traditional saunas offer health benefits such as improved circulation, detoxification, and relaxation.
+Understanding these differences enables you to make an informed decision about which type of sauna best suits your personal health and wellness goals.

-Here’s what we found.
-In the next section, we’ll dive into the advantages and disadvantages of both side-by-side.
+Here is what we found.
+In the next section, we will examine the advantages and disadvantages of both side by side.

 What Defines Each Sauna Type?